rsyncOSX/RsyncUIdocs/content/post/RsyncParameters.md

 - ssh port, set if ssh uses other port than standard port 22
 - the ssh keypath and identity file, normally this is `.ssh/id_rsa`, set name only if other keypath and identity file to be used by ssh

+## The Verify button

+The resulting commandline string is dynamically updated when changing parameters.
+By the `Verify` button new parameters might be tested before saving.
+The verify executes a `--dry-run` task for verification of parameters.
+The above applies to both default and user set parameters.
+The `Verify` is context sensitive.
+If like the `verify` swicth is selected the verify executes a verify.
+And likewise for `synchronize` and `restore` switch.

+{{< image src="/images/rsyncparameters/verify.png" alt="" position="center" style="border-radius: 8px;" >}}

 ## Adding parameters to rsync

 Selecting the parameters tab enables adding new parameters to rsync.
 Rsync utilizes a ton of parameters.